- CLASS: Aves (Birds)

 Guests can see Indian peafowl at the San Diego Zoo.

 Green peafowl populations have been declining rapidly, as the birds are hunted for their meat and the male’s spectacular feathers.
-Peafowl eggs and chicks are collected, and many of the wild adult birds are caught and sold as pets.
+Some people take peafowl eggs, chicks, and adults from their native habitats, to be sold as pets.
 Loss of habitat doesn’t help them, either, and farmers in China and Thailand who consider the birds pests poison the peafowl that come on their land.
 Now protected by law in China, public awareness campaigns are underway to help these endangered, beautiful birds.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.